oAGoulart/vitrina/README.md

 If you need something else the scripts inside `scripts/` may help you out.

-This theme may be exacly what you need or exacly what you're trying to avoid.
+This theme may be exactly what you need or exactly what you're trying to avoid.
 So if using JSON or learning this theme's layout is not what you want, here's some alternatives:

 + [minimal-mistakes](https://github.com/mmistakes/minimal-mistakes)
 + [beautiful-jekyll](https://github.com/daattali/beautiful-jekyll)